Parrot-Developers/arduplane-disco-manifest/README.md

         $ repo sync
         $ ./build.sh all final -j5

+## How to download the latest version of ArduPlane

+The latest stable version can be downloaded from the ardupilot [website][Firmware].
+Just download the file named *arduplane*.

 ## How to push an updated version of ArduPlane on a Disco

+### Old Disco firmware ###

+These instructions are for old version of Disco firmware.

 First connect to the drone's wifi network, it's name as the form DISCO-XXXXXX.
 It will give you an address on the 192.168.42.0/24 network, the address of the